-As we’ve mentioned, a counterfeit processor is a major red flag and will ruin your experience with your new phone, so it’s definitely worth comparing the chip in the phone against the official spec sheet.
+As we’ve mentioned, a counterfeit processor is a major red flag and will ruin your experience with your new phone, so it’s worth comparing the chip in the phone against the official spec sheet.

-Compare the IMEI number
+Cross-check the IMEI number

-All of the above will help you spot a cheap fake phone, but it won’t help against stolen or blacklisted products.
+All of the above will help you spot a cheap fake smartphone, but it won’t help against stolen or blacklisted products.
 To do this, you’ll want to check out the International Mobile Equipment Identification number (IMEI) against the claims made by your seller.

 You can find a phone’s IMEI number in the About Phone section of the Android Settings menu.
-Alternatively, simply type *#06# into the phone’s dialer and a box will pop up with the number.
-The IMEI is also included on the phone’s box, making it a cinch to double-check if your prospective purchase comes in its original packaging.
-Alternatively, popping the number into the imei.info website will give you a breakdown of the handset’s status.
+Alternatively, you can type *#06# into the phone’s dialer, and a box will pop up with the number.
+You’ll also find the IMEI printed on the phone’s box, making it a cinch to double-check if your prospective purchase comes in its original packaging.
+Popping the number into the imei.info website will give you a breakdown of the handset’s status.

-Been scammed?
+Already scammed?
 What now?

 It’s not always possible to check all this with online sellers.
 Still, if you end up with a dud handset, it’s not necessarily the end of the road.
 Legal protections will vary depending on your country of residence, and chasing up fraudulent sellers is often a lost cause.
 Having said that, your payment method can offer a level of protection.